We absolutely must fix the federal budget, in a way that will not harm the economy. Here is how to do it:

 Tax US corporate foreign income as it is earned, rather than when the income is repatriated.

-3) Phase-out the FICA tax for Social Security an Medicare since it will be replaced by the UET.
+3) Phase-out the FICA tax for Social Security an Medicare since it will be fully replaced by the UET and/or money creation.
 But for as long as we still have a FICA tax, remove entirely the wage cap for Social Security portion of FICA tax.

 5) Resurrect the estate tax ("death tax"), this time as a progressive one.
 The exemption amount would be $3.5 million, then 45% up to $50 million, 55% up to $500 million, 65% up to $1 billion, and 75% for $1 billion and above.